cats1520cakes/cats1520cakes.github.io/_pages/cv.md

 Education
 ======
 **Sun Yat-sen University (SYSU)**
-*B.Eng. in Cybersecurity (Computer Science related major)*
+*B.Eng. in Cybersecurity*
 **Expected Graduation:** Jun 2026
-GPA: 3.3/4.0 ( I would be hopeful to get 3.4 in graduation )
+GPA: 3.4/4.0 ( I would be hopeful to get 3.5 in graduation )

 Skills